kalscium/flexar/README.md

-# matcha
+# flexar
- A fast memory-safe non-garbage-collected multi-threaded programming langauge.
+An extremely flexible lexer/parser (get it?) for writing your own programming language